sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 </tr>
 </table>

-In most cases combo boxes are filled with **ComboBoxItem** objects but you can fill them with any object youíd like.
+In most cases combo boxes are filled with **ComboBoxItem** objects but you can fill them with any object you‚Äôd like.
 When custom items are added to a combo box a custom item template usually used.

 ```xml
 <comboBox id="acme_ComboBox1"